Cosby gets pair of key rulings, but not 'bandwagon' juror | New Country 923

 NORRISTOWN, Pa.
-(AP) — Bill Cosby’s lawyers scored a pair of rulings crucial to their strategy of painting his accuser as a money-grubbing liar, but they could not get the one prospective juror who seemed most willing to consider that idea.
+(AP) — Bill Cosby’s lawyers scored a pair of rulings crucial to their strategy of casting the 80-year-old entertainer as the victim of a shakedown scheme involving false accusations of sexual assault, but they could not get the one prospective juror who seemed most willing to consider that idea.

 The defense wanted a man who said he thought many of the women coming forward in the #MeToo movement were “jumping on the bandwagon,” but prosecutors used a challenge to send him home.

-They agreed on six other jurors, bringing the two-day total to seven.
+They agreed on six other jurors, bringing the two-day total to seven as jury selection headed into a third day Wednesday.
 They already have eliminated more than 200 potential jurors.

-Jury selection continues on Wednesday, with a dozen people invited back for individual questioning as the prosecution and defense look to fill 11 remaining spots.
-A third batch of 120 potential jurors also is being brought to the courthouse in suburban Philadelphia.
+A dozen people were invited back for individual questioning Wednesday as the prosecution and defense look to fill 11 remaining spots.
+A third batch of 120 potential jurors was also called to the courthouse in suburban Philadelphia.

+Cosby chatted with lawyer Kathleen Bliss in the courtroom as the session got underway, saying, “How are you this morning!”
+She replied, “bright eyed and bushy tailed.”
+He then feigned a glance behind her, as if looking for a tail.

-No major rulings are expected after Judge Steven O’Neill opened Tuesday’s session by issuing back-to-back decisions favorable to the defense team that tried to force him off the case last month over his wife’s work with sexual assault victims.
+No major rulings were expected Wednesday after Judge Steven O’Neill opened Tuesday’s session by issuing decisions favorable to a defense team that tried to force him off the case last month over his wife’s work with sexual assault victims.

 O’Neill granted the Cosby’ team’s request to call a woman who says accuser Andrea Constand talked about framing a celebrity before she lodged allegations against him in 2005.
 The judge also ruled that jurors can hear how much Cosby paid Constand in a 2006 civil settlement.